zenml-io/zenml/docs/book/mlops_stacks/artifact_stores/overview.md

 aware of its existence or interact with it directly.
 ZenML provides higher-level APIs that can be used as an alternative to store and access artifacts:

-* simply return one or more objects from your pipeline steps to have them automatically saved in the active Artifact Store as pipeline artifacts.
+* return one or more objects from your pipeline steps to have them automatically saved in the active Artifact Store as pipeline artifacts.
 * use [the post-execution workflow API](../../developer-guide/post-execution-workflow.md)
 to retrieve pipeline artifacts from the active Artifact Store after a pipeline